 Centrelink compensation information for lawyers and compensation payers

-You need to tell us if you’re handling a compensation case for someone that gets a Centrelink payment from us.
+You need to tell us if you’re handling a compensation case for someone who receives a Centrelink payment.

 • Age Pension